 The choice of HIV prevention and management will differ at a pre-exposure stage (where a person has not yet been exposed to the virus) compared to post-exposure (a stage following exposure to the virus).
 Throughout this article we will explain how HIV is transmitted and what can be done to prevent or manage it at different stages in a person’s journey.

 At ViiV Healthcare we strive for a health-informed public and community.
-The onus of preventing HIV shouldn’t fall exclusively on people living with the virus — we are all in it together, and we can all help reduce HIV transmission by making well-informed decisions.
+The onus of prevention shouldn't fall exclusively on people living with HIV - we are all in it together, and we can help reduce HIV transmission by making well-informed decisions.

 HOW IS HIV TRANSMITTED?